 Hello – Welcome to the all new DTG MCR website.
 Here you should find all you need to know about the process of DTG (Direct to Garment) printing.
 How to submit artwork and place your order.
 As established screen printers one69a in Manchester for over a decade we’ve worked with a wealth of clients.
 These have been local, national and international with customers varying from a small brand up to a multi-national company.
 We wanted to expand our business to cater for customers seeking limited runs of high quality printed garments.
 DTG printing allows fast turnaround times without the added cost of artwork setup involved in screen printing.

 Our New Website

 We wanted to match the convenience and overall ease of DTG printing technology with a website experience for our customers that makes printed garments only a few clicks away.
 Submit your artwork via our uploader, choose a quantity, select your garments, approve our garment mockup then let us do the rest.
 Our team will process your order, package it and have it shipped straight to your door anywhere in the UK, Europe or the world.

-We hope that this website explains, as plainly as possible all you need to know regarding the print process, preparing artwork for submission and choosing the right garments etc. Do be sure to visit our FAQ page.
+We hope that this website explains, as plainly as possible all you need to know regarding the print process, including; preparing artwork for submission and choosing the right garments etc. Do be sure to visit our FAQ page.
 Also, check out the videos we’ve produced to give an overview of the process.
 We are also happy for you to make an appointment and come on down to the studio and have us take you through the process though.
 We have a wealth of experience and would be happy to advise via phone or email also.